Tax-loss harvesting, explained

 What is tax-loss harvesting?

-Tax-loss harvesting is a strategy that can enhance after-tax returns by offsetting realized capital gains with realized capital losses.
+Tax-loss harvesting is a strategy that can increase after-tax returns by offsetting realized capital gains with realized capital losses.
 When executed properly, tax-loss harvesting allows you to manage and reduce your tax burden by selling investments at a loss to offset the taxes owed on capital gains from other investments.
 In summary, it’s one way to use the tax code to reduce the sting of an investment loss.

 How tax-loss harvesting works